Dacast releases new public beta version of Auto-Archiving feature

-When enabled, this means that your live streaming events will be automatically recorded and saved to your DaCast account as video-on-demand files.
+When enabled, this means that your live streaming events will be automatically recorded and saved to your Dacast account as video-on-demand files.
 It’s easy, convenient, and automated.
-If the automatic system takes few minutes, you also have the possibility to manually start the regarding directly from your DaCast account.
+If the automatic system takes a few minutes, you also have the possibility to manually start the regarding directly from your Dacast account.

 For broadcasters, this has some big advantages.
 For example, live streams can be made available for viewing right after the stream has finished.
 This can extend the length of your broadcast and maximize total viewer engagement.
 It can also create additional revenue if you choose to monetize your videos.
 Re-watching content is a great way to keep your live events rolling after the fact.

 Another feature of this new functionality is that these recorded files can be easily downloaded to your computer.
 That allows you to edit, remix, and use previous live broadcast content on other platforms.